Kempie1/capstoneback/README.md

 ## Pushing to production
 When there is a push to the "prod" branch, an image will be sent to AWS ECR.
 After that ssh into server and run the update script.

+## Documentation
+Further documentation can be found in the documentation folder.